 Our first United States ("U.S.") product, the RECELL® System, was approved by the U.S. Food and Drug Administration ("FDA") in September 2018 for the treatment of acute thermal burn injuries in patients 18 years and older.
 The RECELL System is used to prepare Spray-On Skin Cells using a small amount of a patient's own skin, providing a new way to treat severe burns, and simultaneously significantly reducing the amount of donor skin required.
 The RECELL System is designed to be used at the point of care as a standalone product, or in combination with "skin transplants", known as split-thickness skin autografts, depending on the depth of the burn injury.
-The pivotal studies leading to the RECELL System's FDA premarket approval ("PMA") for the treatment of acute thermal burns, demonstrated that the RECELL System treated burns using 97.5 percent less donor skin when used alone in second-degree burns, and 32 percent less donor skin when used with autograft for third-degree burns compared to standard of care autografting.
-In these studies a statistically significant reduction in donor skin required to treat burn patients with the RECELL System was realized without any associated compromise to healing or safety outcomes.
-Donor site outcomes from the clinical trial for second-degree burns also revealed a statistically significant reduction in patient-reported pain, increased patient satisfaction and improved scar outcomes.
+The pivotal studies leading to the RECELL System's FDA premarket approval ("PMA") for the treatment of acute thermal burns, demonstrated that the RECELL System treated burns using 97.5 percent less donor skin when used alone in second-degree burns, and 32 percent less donor skin required to treat burn patients with the RECELL System was realized without any associated compromise to healing or safety outcomes.
+Donor site outcomes from the clinical trial for second-degree burns also revealed a statistically significant reduction in patient satisfaction and improved scar outcomes.